MatthiasWM/NewtonROMReader/README.md

  - `e`: Check if the Flash memory is empty (all addresses return 0xFFFFFFFF).
  - `c`: Erase all sectors in the selected Flash area.
  - `r`: Program the Flash with the content of the binary file named "ROM" which should be copied to the SD Card in the programmer.
+ - 'vr': Verify the ROM content.
+This reads the "ROM" file again and compares it word by word to the content of the the Flash memory.